chhaylatte/Reactive/README.md

 title.unbind(label)    // All handlers associated to the label are now removed
 ```

-## Property Wrapper
+### Reactive Property Wrapper
-The following properties are all equivalent, except the `@Reactive` property wrapper has different syntax.
+The following properties are all equivalent, except the `@Reactive` property wrapper offers syntactic sugar.
 ```swift
 class MyClass {
     @Reactive var title: String = ""